OpenAtomFoundation/legal-license-translation/README.en.md

-# Contransus™ | Welcome submit your Chinese Translations for Open Source LICENSE!
+# Contransus | Welcome to submit your Chinese Translations for Open Source LICENSE!

 The "Contransus" (源译识) Translation Project, initiated by the OpenAtom Foundation, **aims to build open source consensus via translation**, in the hope of developing a widerly-shared open source ecosystem.
-This project is launched to promote better understanding of open source by offering professionally-reviewed, publicly available and community-oriented translations of various open source resources, primarily into Chinese.
+This project is launched to promote a better understanding of open source by offering professionally-reviewed, publicly available and community-oriented translations of various open source resources, primarily into Chinese.
 The project focuses on not only the **translation of open-source licenses**, but also of **open-source-related judgments, books, key reports, etc**.

 **Through the [Project Repository](https://atomgit.com/OpenAtomFoundation/translation), you are warmly welcome to participate in the Contransus Project** by using approved translations, filing your translation, sharing your opinion on any translation texts, as well as recommending useful resources and experts in open source domain.
 If you have any feedback or suggestions, please feel free to contact us via legal[at]openatom.org.

-## Translations of Open Source Licenses

-The reason why we initiated the open-source licenses section (this “Section”) is that while most open source licenses are only available in English and even in professional legal language, native Chinese developers continue to meet the language barrier in understanding and using open source licenses properly.
-Aiming to provide a permanent and reliable Chinese translation of open-source licenses that is accessible to everyone, this Section is open to the community for contributions and discussions.

 ## Review Panel of Experts (yr 2023)